 In Anishinaabe Pictograph Sites of The Canadian Shield, I provided an introduction to this series of posts on aboriginal rock painting sites.
 Originally one long and unwieldy post, I have divided it up into individual posts for each of the provinces or U.S. state areas where the pictographs are found.
-This should make it the search for specific sites that much easier and faster.
+This should make the search for specific sites much easier and faster.
 (N.B.
 Anishinaabe, Chippewa, and Ojibwe all refer to the same people.
-To top it off there are a number of spellings of these terms!
+To top it off, there are a number of spellings of these terms!

 All blue text leads to a map, additional info and/or pix with a click.